ubiai-incorporated/LLM/Tutorials/Youtube/README.md

 # 🎥 YouTube Tutorials

 Welcome to the **YouTube Tutorials** section of the **Ubiai Incorporated LLM** repository!
-This section provides video walkthroughs for various LLM-related topics, guiding you through fine-tuning, retrieval-augmented generation (RAG), agentic reasoning, and more.
+At Ubiai, we believe in the power of sharing knowledge to help everyone learn and grow.
+That’s why we’ve created this collection of video tutorials to guide you through different topics like fine-tuning models, improving decision-making abilities, and much more.
 ---
 ## 📌 Fine-Tuning LLaMA 3 for Psychology Question Answering Using LoRA and Unsloth
-Learn how to fine-tune LLaMA 3 for psychology-related Q&A tasks using LoRA and Unsloth.
+In this video, we show you how to improve the LLaMA 3 model for answering psychology-related questions.
+We use tools like LoRA and Unsloth to help the model focus on this specific task.
+This tutorial is perfect if you're interested in creating models that handle topics like mental health or psychology more effectively.
 <div align="center">
   <a href="https://www.youtube.com/watch?v=RnF2007HqtY">
     <img src="https://img.youtube.com/vi/RnF2007HqtY/0.jpg" alt="Fine-Tuning LLaMA 3" width="600">